epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 use-site-title: true
 ---

 Dive into the captivating world of cinema with our unique exploration of the CMU Movie Summary Corpus dataset.
 Tired of defending your love for the unparalleled duo of Ben Affleck and Matt Damon during your movie nights?
 You're in the right place!
 Our mission, should we decide to accept it (we do), takes you on a journey where we dissect connections between actors.
-Discover how these links influence financial success and film quality, while exploring aspects such as geography, timeline, and film genre.
+Discover how these links influence financial success and film quality, while exploring aspects such as geography, timeline and film genre.
 Thus, no more sterile debates about actor ensembles and dive into the data for an in-depth understanding of the seventh art.
 Get ready for an unprecedented cinematic adventure where the facts speak for themselves!

 ### Money Talks, But Let's Keep It Real